Hegseth tells congressional leaders he is weighing release of boat strike video

 Lawmakers are also questioning what intelligence the military is using to determine whether the boats' cargo is headed for the U.S. As they have looked closer at the Sept.
 2 strike, lawmakers learned that the destroyed boat was heading south at the time of the attack and that military intelligence showed it was headed toward another vessel that was bound for Suriname.

 Still, it remains to be seen whether the Republican-controlled Congress will push back on the Trump administration's campaign.
-Many have so far stood behind it.
+Many have so far stood behind it, but worry is also growing about the prospect of war.

 House Speaker Mike Johnson missed the classified briefing -- the only leader to do so, according to two people familiar with the private session who spoke on the condition of anonymity.
 Johnson’s absence was notable from the speaker, who is second in line of succession to the president, especially as Congress is expected to have the final say on the military’s use of the nation’s war powers.